allanpeda/jellyfin-helper-scripts/README.md

 # What this is

-In order for me to get Jellyfin working on a Mac Mini, without logging via the GUI, and accessing media from an external 4TB HDD, I had to do the following:
+In order for me to get Jellyfin working on a Mac Mini as an unattended service, without logging via the GUI, and accessing media from an external 4TB HDD, I had to do the following:

 1. Create a dedicated jellyfin user account using the GUI interface (`dscl` neglected to create needed encryption keys).
 2. Grant that account the ability to remotely log in (because I was using SSH to administer this machine and upload content.